-We are told contradictory instructions: Stay at home.
+We were told contradictory instructions: Stay at home.
 Go outside.
 Stay away from people.
 Don’t go into rural towns.
 So what’s the best thing to do when we want some Vitamin N(ature)?
 Glad you asked.

-Here are some of the best practices we’ve found to explore the outdoors while being mindful of your impact.
+While COVID is no longer the threat it once was, here are some of the best practices we’ve found to explore the outdoors while being mindful of your impact.

 What you need to know about exploring outdoors right now